continuous-dems/workshop-coastal-coupling-2026/modules/01-getting-started/index.md

 reuse the approach in another region
 ```

-For Newport, we will use NOAA Digital Coast to find a locally useful **topobathymetric lidar dataset** and add it to the national-scale recipe.
+For Newport, we will use NOAA Digital Coast to find a local **topobathymetric lidar dataset** and add it to the national-scale recipe.

 Later, we will repeat the same process in **Sarasota, Florida**.